gbv/login-server/docker/README.md

 - Additionally, the latest development version is available under `dev`.

 ## Usage
 It is recommended to run the image using [Docker Compose](https://docs.docker.com/compose/) together with the required MongoDB database.
-Note that depending on your system, it might be necessary to use `sudo docker-compose`.
+Note that depending on your system, it might be necessary to use `sudo docker compose`.
+For older Docker versions, use `docker-compose` instead of `docker compose`.

 1. Create `docker-compose.yml`: